 Viktoria – the idea

 I had an extremely vivid dream one night several years ago.
-In my dream, four Australian backpackers were on a remote island in South America and walked into a faded old green hut and confronted Viktoria.
-They ran, Jamie fell back and Viktoria killed him.
+In my dream, four Australian backpackers were on a remote island in South America and walked into a faded old green hut and confronted a winged, human-like creature.

 This dream became an obsession with me and I saw Viktoria in my mind and thought about her constantly.
 Eventually, I decided to write the story down, even if it were only to help me sleep at night and lay her to rest.

-Of course, the story took a mind of its own and somehow, I already knew that Viktoria had broken a wing and been abandoned on the island.
-Somehow, I knew that it was another jealous female who had done this to her.
-Somehow, I knew that a South American family had looked after her for over one hundred years.
-All this was so easy to write, as the story unfolded as I wrote and I found myself eager to write each day to find out what was going to happen next.
+Of course, the story took a mind of its own and somehow, I already knew that Viktoria had broken a wing and been abandoned on the island by her own kind.
+Instinctively, I knew that it was another jealous female who had done this to her.
+I also was aware that a South American family had looked after her for over one hundred years.
+All this was so easy to write, and as the story unfolded, I found myself eager to engage each day to find out what was going to happen next.

-I actually cried writing the final chapter, as I had lived Viktoria for so long and I knew I had to end the story.
+I cried writing the final chapter, as I had lived Viktoria for so long and dreamed so vividly of her, that she had become a real entity.
+I missed her.